nvibert/start-coding-today/README.md

     name = "SDDC-Datacenter"
     }

-"Data" is simple a read-only API call to work
+"Data" is simple a read-only API call to work out the ID of the DC in which we will deploy the folder.

-### Part 6 - APIs
+### Part 5 - APIs

 PowerCLI and Terraform are very easy to use as you can see.
 But what PowerCLI and Terraform only do is making API calls under the hood.

 You will find easier to understand automation by building some understanding of API architectures.

+An API is an Application Programming Interface.
+Typically, a developer would create an API on an application or platform to enable a client to interact with it.

+Most of the API requests follow the REST model on how communications with an API are executed (REST stands for Representation State Transfer).

+Most common REST implementations use HTTP as the application protocol.

 Typically, API calls run a CRUD Action: Create, Read, Update or Delete.